 Medical assistants and medical administrative assistants make very similar salaries.
-The U.S. Bureau of Labor Statistics (BLS) reports that medical assistants earned a median annual salary of $35,850 in 2020.
-Medical administrative assistants, classified as “secretaries and administrative assistants” by the BLS, earned a median annual salary of $37,350 in 2020.
+The U.S. Bureau of Labor Statistics (BLS) 2022 Occupational Employment Statistics reports that medical assistants earned a median annual salary of $38,270.
+Medical administrative assistants, classified as “medical secretaries and administrative assistants” by the BLS, earned a median annual salary of $38,500 in 2022.

 Keep in mind that these numbers are just averages.
 Your earnings might be higher or lower depending on your employer, education, and experience.